-- Support the establishment of BART service on the Union Pacific Railroad line. - Require a public access easement between the Montague LRT station and the Union Pacific Railroad right-of-way to provide a direct pedestrian connection between the LRT station and the potential future BART station. - Work with the VTA and BART to allow the shared use of park-and-ride and transit station parking for off-peak users.
+- Support the establishment of BART service on the UPRR line. - Require a public access easement between the Montague LRT station and the UPRR ROW to provide a direct pedestrian connection between the LRT station and the potential future BART station. - Work with the VTA and BART to allow the shared use of park-and-ride and transit station parking for off-peak users.
 In the future, design parking facilities to be compatible with adjacent areas and to reinforce the pedestrian environment.